 4. Friday's Sneak Peek and General Preview of Award-Winning Art

-Friday afternoon (from 2 to 4 pm), members get an opportunity to see the best of Indian Market art after the Best of Show Awards ceremony.
-From 4 to 6 pm, it's the public's first opportunity to see this award-winning art during the General Preview.
+Friday afternoon (from 2 to 4 pm), buy tickets for the opportunity to see the best of Indian Market art in a Sneak Peek after the Best of Show Awards ceremony.
+From 4:30 to 6 pm, purchase tickets for an opportunity to see this award-winning art during the General Preview.
 Both opportunities take place in advance of the Saturday and Sunday markets.
-Click here for tickets.

-6. Sunday's Indigenous Fashion Show and Trunk Show
+6. Sunday's Native Fashion Show

 Indigenous food vendors sell traditional specialty foods